Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/fifo/fifo_controller.md

 There is no safety mechanism against writing when full.
 The write pointer will be incremented over the read pointer, overwriting the head data and corrupting the full and empty flags, breaking the queue and requirering a reset.

 Whenever the queue is not empty, meaning there is at least one entry in the queue, the controller continuously reads from the memory by asserting `memory_read_enable`, setting `memory_read_address` to the read pointer stripped of its lap bit, and the `memory_read_data` is forwarded on the `read_data` output.
-When `read_enable` is high at the rising edge of the `clock`, the write pointer is incremented.
+When `read_enable` is high at the rising edge of the `clock`, the read pointer is incremented.

 There is no safety mechanism against reading when empty.
 The read pointer will be incremented over the write pointer, reading invalid data and corrupting the full and empty flags, breaking the queue and requirering a reset.